navarroaxel/navarroaxel.github.io/blog/you-cant-create-a-constant-using-usememo-in-react.md

 );
 ```

-There is no warranty that the returned value of `useMemo` is always the same even when the dependencies didn't change.
-React can run the factory function if the tool believes that the value should be re created.
+There is no guarantee that the returned value of `useMemo` is always the same even when the dependencies didn't change.
+For this reason React runs the factory function if the tool believes that the value should be re created.

 🧠 The official documentation says: